Cogmasters/concord/docs/COMMIT_GUIDLINES.md

 3. submit a commit to the branch
 4. create a pull request

+Assume your changes are in the orca folder, you can run the following commands:
 ```
 ./test/test-git2.exe -m "you commit comments"  files
 ```